Illinois Domestic Violence Defense Attorney

 Consequences of a Domestic Violence in Illinois

-The consequences of a domestic violence conviction can be devastating to your employment, your reputation and your personal well-being.
-In addition to serious criminal penalties including large fines and possible terms of imprisonment, offenders may also be required to participate in domestic violence classes.
+The consequences of a domestication violence conviction can be devastating to your employment, your reputation and your personal well-being.
+In addition to serious criminal penalties including large fines and possible terms of imprisonment, offenders may also be required to participate in domestication violence classes.

 Additionally, under federal law, anyone convicted of domestic battery cannot possess firearms.
 If you are a hunter, you will no longer be able to do so legally.
 If you are a police officer, in military service, or work a job in which a firearm is required, you may lose your job as a result of a conviction.